Does your vacation destination have a sunscreen ban in effect?

-This post will go over everything you need to know about the 7 popular tourist locations that have enacted sunscreen bans plus we’ll give you a list of approved sunscreens that can be used on your next vacation.
+This post will cover everything you need to know about the 7 popular tourist locations that have enacted sunscreen bans.
+Plus, we’ll give you a list of approved sunscreens that can be used on your next vacation.

 The ingredients in question are known as oxybenzone and octinoxate.
 These 2 chemicals are found in many popular sunscreens, but the good thing to know is that there are reef-safe options available (keep reading for recommendations).

 Here are the locations that currently have sunscreen bans or have a ban that’s coming soon.